fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 There are tutorials explaining how to write plugins using python or C++.
 The `rqt_turtle` plugin is written in C++.
 The [source code](https://github.com/fjp/rqt-turtle) is hosted on GitHub.

+## C++ vs Python

+Note that most rqt plugins are wirtten in Python and it is even recommended to write them in Python.
+However, because of few documented C++ plugins, this project shows how to write a plugin in C++ and it is similar to the [`rqt_image_view` plugin](http://wiki.ros.org/rqt_image_view) that is also programmed in C++.
+In case you are planning to reuse existing rqt plugins make sure to use the language that they are written in.
+As you will see later in this writeup, I had to use some compromise to use existing rqt plugins which are were written in Python.

 ## Create Empty ROS Package

 The first step is to create an empty ROS package and specify the required dependencies.